inf380p/fall2021/_posts/bmb4227/2020-10-28-blackjack-project-bmb4227.md

 - [ ] Show user cards
 - [ ] Show user total score
 - [ ] Deal two cards to dealers and calculate score
+- [ ] If Dealer's score is less than 16 keep drawing cards
 - [ ] Don't show score until a user chooses to stay
 - [ ] Show user one of the dealers cards so that they know whether to hit or not
 - [ ] Get user input to hit or stay